EnigmaCurry/tt-tui-for-traefik/README.md

    * Select the `Keys` command to show a help screen with all of the contextual keybindings.
    * Select the `Theme` command to change the inteface theme.

+### Mouse navigation

+In modern terminals, mouse / pointer support is enabled by default.
+You can click on tabs and buttons in the terminal window to navigate the app.

 ### Configure Traefik API